-- 125. The City's purported interests in preserving access to and enjoyment of public spaces, protecting commercial interests and aesthetics, and preventing people and businesses from "disturbing or disruptive" speech are not recognized as compelling interests under the First Amendment to justify content-based restrictions on speech. - 126.
-There is no compelling government interest that is furthered by these content-based restrictions on speech. - 127.
+- 129. As content-based regulations, the Location-Based Provisions are subject to strict scrutiny, requiring the City to show that these regulations are narrowly tailored to serve a compelling government interest and are the least restrictive means of serving that interest. - 130.
+There is no compelling government interest that is furthered by these subsections' content-based restrictions on speech. - 131.
+The City's purported interests in preserving access to and enjoyment of public spaces, protecting commercial interests and aesthetics, and preventing people and businesses from "disturbing or disruptive" speech are not recognized as compelling interests under the First Amendment to justify content-based restrictions on speech. - 132.
 The City's purported interest in protecting the health, safety, and welfare of its citizens and visitors from health hazards allegedly spread by the hygiene habits of alleged panhandlers is not compelling.
-Even assuming the City's interests were compelling, the City must still proffer evidence that this is an actual, and not speculative, issue. - 128.
-Even if the City had a non-speculative compelling interest, the Ordinance fails strict scrutiny.
+Even assuming the City's interests were compelling, the City must still proffer evidence that this is an actual, and not speculative, issue. - 133.
+Even if the City had a non-speculative compelling interest, the Location-Based Provisions fail strict scrutiny.
 An ordinance that prohibits charitable solicitation is not narrowly tailored to addressing the risk of infectious disease.
-It is over-inclusive in that it suppresses speech that is unrelated to health or safety concerns, and under-inclusive in that it does not actually address the behaviors that are cited as a concern. - 129.
+It is over-inclusive in that it suppresses speech that is unrelated to health or safety concerns, and under-inclusive in that it does not actually address the behaviors that are cited as a concern. - 134.
 The City's purported interest in maintaining safe ingress and egress of commercial businesses and public areas to preserve police and fire department access to rights of way is not furthered by censoring only certain messages expressed by as few as one individual in a traditional public forum.